 I love the conversational style of many podcasts.
 They allow the listener to get to know a podcast’s host(s) and their guests in a very real way, and that’s nice.
 But it has a downside.
-Sometimes tips, tricks and advice you came for can get lost in the chatting and banter.
+Sometimes the tips, tricks and advice you came for can get lost in the chatting and banter and in-jokes.
+Sometimes, the digressions are just too frequent.
 Sometimes, just sometimes, you wanna get what you need and sneak out the backdoor without a by-your-leave!

 Short podcasts are like the one-night-stands of the podcast world.
 They’re for writers that wanna get straight down to the nitty-gritty.
-Writers that don’t want to get to know their podcast hosts.
+They are for writers that don’t want to get to know their podcast hosts.
 Writers that are a teensy bit commitment-phobic.
 And sometimes, I’m one of those writers.
-They are also for busy writers who have to cram their writing-related learning into time snatched here and there.
+They are also for the time poor writers who have to cram their writing-related learning into time snatched here and there.

 So I went on a journey of discovery, to find the shortest and sweetest podcasts around, and here they are: